Do you dread taking nutritional supplements because they usually end up “stuck” in your chest (esophagus)?

-The pills that are most notably associated with irritating the esophagus are certain antibiotics,” says Akram Alashari, MD, abdominal surgeon and critical care physician, Department of Surgery, College of Medicine, University of Florida
+The pills that are most notably associated with irritating the esophagus are certain antibiotics,” says Akram Alashari, MD, a trauma surgeon at Geisinger Medical Center in PA, and author of “THE POWER OF PEAK STATE.”

 Examples, say Dr. Alashari, are “tetracycline, doxycycline and clindamycin),” as well as “aspirin and anti-inflammatory agents, and bisphosphonates (for osteoporosis).